Local Storage

 * @param[in] pb_idx: the playback and search index, used for simultaneous search from different clients

-* @param[in] event_cb: callback function of playback event
+* @param[in] event_cb: callback function for playback events

-* @param[in] video_cb: callback function of getting playback video data
+* @param[in] video_cb: callback function for getting playback video data

-* @param[in] audio_cb: callback function of getting playback audio data
+* @param[in] audio_cb: callback function for getting playback audio data

 *